-According to statistics provided by the Tourism Authority of KwaZulu-Natal, the province received 13,9 million domestic visitors and 1,3 million international visitors in 2004.
-At a conservative increase of 2% projected for 2006, tourism was expected to inject R33 billion into the provincial economy.
+According to statistics for 2005 provided by the Tourism Authority of KwaZulu-Natal, the province received 11,6 million domestic visitors and 1,6 million international visitors.
+This translated to an injection of R20,7 billion into the provincial economy.

 Durban is one of the fastest-growing urban areas in the world.
-Its port is the busiest in South Africa and is one of the 10-largest in the world.
+Its port is the busiest in South Africa and one of the 10-largest in the world.

-The Port of Richards Bay handles some 1 000 containers per month.
+The Port of Richards Bay handles over 1 000 containers per month.
 Combined, these two ports handle about 78% of South Africa's cargo tonnage.